Geely Galaxy Starshine 8: Overview

-The Galaxy Starshine 8 is a mid-size plug-in hybrid 4-door fastback sedan and is based on the Global Electrical Architecture Evo platform.
-Pre-sales startest on April 10, 2025.
+The Galaxy Starshine 8 is a plug-in hybrid 4-door executive fastback sedan and is based on the Global Energy Architecture Evo platform.
+Pre-sales started on April 10, 2025.
 The Starshine 8 officially launched on May 10, 2025.

 Features

 The Starshine 8 gets a sunroof with an area of 1.36 m^{2}.
 It also comes with the G-pilot ADAS system which uses a roof-mounted lidar, 5 millimeter-wave radars, 10 cameras and 12 ultrasonic radars.
 In the interior a 10.2-inch LCD instrument panel and a 15.4-inch touchscreen are present.
 On some trims a 25.6-inch AR-HUD is available.

 Powertrain

 Battery electric

 The battery electric version of the Galaxy Starshine 8 was first unveiled by the MIIT in August of 2025.
-It uses a 250 kW electric motor paired with lithium iron phosphate batteries of unknown capacity.
+It uses a 250 kW electric motor on Rear wheels paired with lithium iron phosphate batteries of unknown capacity.

 Plug-in hybrid

 The Starshine 8 uses both the Thor EM-i and the Thor EM-P plug-in hybrid systems.
 Unlike the Lynk & Co 10 and Galaxy M9, which use an all-wheel-drive layout, the Starshine 8 is only available with a front-wheel-drive layout.
 The EM-i models get a 1.5 liter naturally aspirated inline 4 engine making 110 horsepower combined with a front motor making 211 horsepower.
 The EM-P models use a turbocharged inline 4 of the same capacity making 161 horsepower combined with a front motor making 215 horsepower.
 Two batteries are available, a 8.5 kWh battery and an 18.4 kWh battery.
 Both batteries are LFP batteries.
 The 8.5 kWh battery is only available with the EM-i models.
 Both EM-i and EM-p models get a battery electric range of 130 kilometers, the EM-i also has an option to have a smaller battery with a 60 kilometer electric range.

 The total range is estimated to be from 1500 to 1600 kilometers.